Frequently Asked Questions

 Disclaimer: We have no control over the nature, content, and availability of those sites, and are not affiliated with those sites in any way.

 There are several websites that offer free music downloads from amazing artists.
-All the downloads are legal for personal use.
+All these downloads are legal for personal use.

 Here are our top 4 places to find free music:

-If you are playing with the Oculus Quest, you can download those files with the Oculus Browser.
+If you are playing on the Meta Quest platform, you can download those files by using the Quest Browser.

 The in-game editor has two different modes:

-You can find more about the editor and its features here: www.powerbeatsvr.com/vr-fitness-game/level-editor/
+You can find out more about the editor and its features here: www.powerbeatsvr.com/vr-fitness-game/level-editor/

 You can find that tutorial here: www.powerbeatsvr.com/vr-fitness-game/level-editor/

 PowerBeatsVR supports the use of custom skyboxes, which means you can load in any 360° panorama / photosphere to play to.
-We provide 8 beautiful built-in skyboxes for your use as well.
+We provide sevaral beautiful built-in skyboxes for your use as well.

 You can find more information here: www.powerbeatsvr.com/custom-environments

-PowerBeatsVR supports* standard Bluetooth (BLE) and ANT+ HRMs.
+PowerBeatsVR can only support heart rate monitors on PC platforms.
+There it supports standard Bluetooth (BLE) and ANT+ HRMs.

 Click here to read more about supported heart rate monitors and how to connect them.